ForgeOps 2025.1

 -

 Removed the legacy docker/ds/idrepo and docker/ds/cts directories.
-The content that was in docker/ds/ds-new is now moved to docker/ds.
+The content that was in docker/ds/ds-new is now in docker/ds.

 - Removed the requirement to build